DanielDimitrov1/SecOps/Reconnaissance/README.md

-This guide provides an overview of reconnaissance techniques and tools used for penetration testing and security research.
+This guide provides an overview of reconnaissance techniques and tools used for penetration testing and security research.  <br />
-**I always had full permissions to conduct tests and scanning, ensuring that I did not perform any forbidden actions.**  <br />
+## I always had full permissions to conduct tests and scanning, ensuring that I did not perform any forbidden actions.  <br />

-# Passuve reconnaissance <br />
+# Passive reconnaissance <br />
 **Passive reconnaissance** is a process of gathering information about the target without directly interacting with it.  <br />

 ## Common Passive Reconnaissance Techniques: <br />